-The purpose of reviewing the Master Plan at this time of the year is for the Commission to make recommendations to the Board of Supervisors prior to setting City goals and priorities for the next calendar year.
+The purpose of reviewing the Master Plan at this time of the year is for the Commission to make recommendations to the Board of Supervisors prior to the Board setting City goals and priorities for the next calendar year.
 The Board of Supervisors typically establishes City and staff goals early in each calendar year.
-Staff anticipates bringing the annual Master Plan report and recommendations from the Planning Commission to the Board of Supervisors in January.
+Staff anticipates bringing the annual Master Plan report to the Board of Supervisors in January.
 Master Plan Amendments are only reviewed four times a year, with November being the last month during the year in which Master Plan Amendments are reviewed.